andycroll/andycroll.com/_posts/2021/2021-06-28-calculate-the-standard-deviation-of-a-ruby-array.md

 Using [the `#sum` method from `Array`](https://ruby-doc.org/core-3.0.0/Array.html#method-i-sum) is many, many times faster than using the alternative, `inject`.

-The `#sum` method was added to `Array` in Ruby 2.4, which is why you might see alternative implementations in other places on the Internet.
+The `#sum` method was only added to `Array` in Ruby 2.4, which is why you might see alternative implementations in other places on the Internet.

 I compared the performance of Ruby-native vs. implementing the algorithms yourself when I wrote about [calculating the mean](/ruby/calculate-a-mean-average-from-a-ruby-array) and the same principles apply: that native implementations (in C) are much faster.